This post may include affiliate links; for details, see our disclosure policy.

 More vegetables to add

 There are lots more veggies you can add to customize this shrimp stir fry.
 But keep in mind, it’s important not to overstuff your pan!
 More veggies is not necessarily better.
 Using too many makes them stack on each other and steam instead of stir fry, resulting in soggy veggies.
 Use your largest skillet and approximately 6 to 8 cups of vegetables total.
-Here are a few ideas for more veggies:
+Here are a few ideas for more vegetables and how long they take to stir fry:

 There are lots of options at the store when it comes to shrimp!
-When you’re shopping for this shrimp stir fry, here are a few things to keep in mind:
+When you’re shopping for this shrimp stir fry, keep this in mind:

 • Find medium shrimp (or large).
-Medium shrimp is our favorite here, because it’s bite-sized and distributes well with the veggies.
-Large works too, but we find the size can overwhelm in a stir fry.
-Medium is labeled as 41 to 50 count, and Large as 31 to 40 count (this indicates how many shrimp there are per pound).
+Medium shrimp is our favorite because it’s bite-sized and distributes well with the veggies.
+Large works too, but the size can overwhelm in a stir fry.
+Medium is labeled as 41 to 50 count, and Large as 31 to 40 count (indicating how many shrimp there are per pound).

 • Use tail on or peeled.
 Tail on looks nice, but you do have to remove the tails with your hands as you eat them!
 Peeled is nice, especially when serving kids.

 • Fresh or frozen.
-Both have essentially the same freshness because most shrimp are immediately flash frozen.
-Just make sure to thaw the shrimp in advance.
+Both have essentially the same freshness because most shrimp are immediately flash frozen after they are caught.
+Make sure to thaw the shrimp in advance.

 Shrimp stir fry